ghostnetic/blocklist-generator-extension/README.md

 ## Installation

-1. Clone this repository or download the source code.
+1. Clone this repository or download the zip file.
+You can also download the source code.
 2. Install the extension by following these steps:
    - Open Chrome and navigate to `chrome://extensions/`.
    - Enable "Developer mode" by toggling the switch in the top-right corner.